FAQ

 YeetFile was developed by Ben Busby, the developer of other open source privacy focused software such as Whoogle Search and Farside.

-YeetFile was released under Ben Busby's open source software collective, Meddlehead.
+YeetFile was released under Ben Busby's open source software collective, meddlehead.